RBF launches Central Securities Depository

-The Reserve Bank of Fiji launched its online Central Securities Depository today.
+The Reserve Bank of Fiji launched its online Central Securities Depository today in Suva.

 The central bank acts as the administrator of this depository.

-RBF Governor, Ariff Ali who officiated at the event in Suva today says the value of these securities is about six billion dollars.
+RBF Governor, Ariff Ali, who officiated at the event says the value of these securities is about six billion dollars.

 Chief Manager of Financial Markets, Caroline Waqabaca says this launch marks a milestone in the financial market development.